-There were no chickenpox presentations to sentinel GPs in the past week and the rate of shingles presentations decreased (Figure 19).
+There were no chickenpox presentations to sentinel GPs in the past week and the rate of shingles presentations remained below the baseline (Figure 19).

 Figure 19.
-Number of varicella-zoster presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA in the past eight weeks
+Number of varicella-zoster presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in the past eight weeks, WA